Coronavirus Large Business Interruption Loan Scheme

 - believes will enable the firm to trade out of any short-term to medium-term difficulty.

 Corporates from all sectors are eligible.
-However, (i) credit institutions and building societies, (ii) insurers and reinsurers (but not insurance brokers), (iii) public-sector bodies, including state-funded primary and secondary schools and (iv) further education establishments, if they are grant-funded will not be eligible.
-Other than support under the CCFF, the eligibility criteria for CLBILS do not require lenders to take into account other forms of government support that businesses may be benefiting from e.g. the Coronavirus Job Retention Scheme.
+However, (i) credit institutions and building societies, (ii) insurers and reinsurers (but not insurance brokers), (iii) public-sector bodies, including state-funded primary and secondary schools and (iv) individuals2 other than a sole trader or a partner acting on behalf of a partnership will not be eligible.
+Other than support under the CCFF, BBLS or CBILS, the eligibility criteria for CLBILS do not require lenders to take into account other forms of government support that businesses may be benefiting from e.g. the Coronavirus Job Retention Scheme.

 All lending decisions (including borrower eligibility) remain fully delegated to the accredited lenders.
 Firms will need to disclose to the lender the amount they need to borrow, the purpose it will be used for and the repayment period.
 Lenders will also require supporting documents for the creditworthiness of the borrower such as management accounts, cashflow forecasts and historic accounts.
-The lender and the borrower are still free to enter into loan agreements outside of the CLBILS (e.g. where there is no economic benefit to the borrower of taking out a CLBILS loan over normal commercial lending).
+The lender and the borrower are still free to enter into loan agreements outside of the CLBILS provided that such other loan does not rank senior to the CLBILS loan or have the benefit of collateral that the CLBILS loan does not have the benefit of on at least a pari passu basis.

 No personal guarantees are permitted for facilities under £250,000.